-The official line on Meniere’s disease is that it is treatable to an extent but there is no known cause and no known cure for Meniere’s.
+The official line on Meniere’s disease is that it is treatable but there is no known cause and no known cure.
 This is what the vast majority of sufferers are told and of course most believe; why wouldn’t they?
-Tell a patient who has been suffering for many years and believes they have tried everything that actually there are known causes and therefore known solutions and you could be met with disbelief, disdain and even anger.
+Tell a patient who has been suffering for many years and believes they have tried everything, that actually there are known causes and therefore known solutions and you could be met with disbelief, disdain and even anger.

-This is understandable considering what the sufferer has had to live through and the fact they have constantly been told there absolutely is no cure by health ‘professionals’.
-All the literature and online medical websites agree, there is no known cause and no know cure, so it must be true right?
+This is understandable considering what the sufferer has had to live through and the fact they have constantly been told health professionals that there absolutely is no cure.
+The literature and online medical websites agree, there is no known cause and no know cure, so it must be true right?

 How do I know?
 Well read on below, but for starters…..

 At the time of writing, I have had a 21 year association with Meniere’s.

 I suffered the worst Meniere’s has to offer for 7 years and thought I had tried everything, including very costly, damaging and unsuccessful surgery.

 For 10 years I lived 95% symptom free through simple but profound dietary and lifestyle changes.